vitran950/hasbro-ddb-backend-dev-challenge/README.md

 - add more logic to consider different body/param inputs from end-users
 - add middleware for logging/authentication
 - refactor to handle different environment variables
+- script to start/stop with DB startup script included
+- refactor unit tests to not break the DRY principle